deadtrickz/hacking-public/readme.md

 # Hax0r Framework

-Disclaimer: This repository is intended for personal reference only.
-The content is meant to support ethical and legal testing.
-I am not responsible for any misuse or illegal activity conducted using the information provided here.
+**Disclaimer: This repository is intended for PERSONAL REFERENCE ONLY.
+The content is meant to support ETHICAL and LEGAL TESTING.
+I am not responsible for any misuse or illegal activity conducted using ANYTHING provided ANYWHERE in this repository.
+I do not claim ownership of any information, everything can be found in documentation or though open source means/materials.**

 ```
             /\